aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to CSV in Android via Java or Online App" h2="Export PPS file to CSV in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPS file to CSV in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to CSV.
+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+PPS files are used to store presentations that are ready to be viewed, but not edited.
+On the other hand, CSV (Comma Separated Values) is a plain text format used for storing tabular data.
+It is a popular format for data exchange between different applications.
+Therefore, it is necessary to convert PPS files to CSV in order to view and edit the data.

+<h2>How Aspose.Total helps for pps to csv conversion</h2>

+Aspose.Total for Android via Java is a suite of file format APIs that enables developers to create, edit, and convert various file formats in their Android applications.
+It includes Aspose.Slides for Android via Java, which can be used to export PPS files to HTML, and Aspose.Cells for Android via Java, which can be used to convert HTML to CSV.
+This two-step process makes it easy to convert PPS files to CSV in Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}